-We operate four 3 axis and one 5 axis CNC.
+We operate three 3 axis and two 5 axis CNC’s.
 All of our CNC’s are linked to MetBase and driven by CMM data.
 We have real time, forwards and backwards (revision) control for all CMM and CNC part programs.

 Why is this process a big deal?
 Please view our reject rate below.

-We utilize a proprietary 4 sigma targeting system that was developed in 2001.
-We have Target Machined in excess of one hundred thousand castings with a life time reject rate less than 1.7 castings per thousand ( 1/1000 in 2016).
+IIS operates a proprietary 4 sigma targeting system that was developed in 2001, and have Target Machined in excess of one hundred thousand castings with a lifetime reject rate less than 1.7 castings per thousand ( 1/1000 in 2016).
 We are not aware of any other vendors or customers with this capability.
 We primarily target machine Industrial Gas Turbine, and Aerospace Components.
 The processes are developed in house and utilize Statistical Process Control to ensure conformity.

 It is not uncommon for a manufacturing process to drift 1.5 sigma over time.
 All of our processes are designed to be fail safe.
 Integrated utilizes a feedback loop to monitor and maintain process control.